xiongemi/nx-expo-poetry/README.md

 API: https://github.com/thundercomb/poetrydb

+## How to use it with EAS

+To set this repository up, you need an Expo account with access to EAS.
+After that, you need to run these commands.

+1. run `npm install` to install all dependencies
+2. in `apps/poetry-app/app.json`, change the `expo.owner` and `expo.android.package` / `expo.ios.bundleIdentifier` properties in app.json for all apps.

 ## Commands

 - deploy to github page: `npm run deploy`
 - run the web app: `nx web poetry-app`
 - build the web app: `nx build-web poetry-app`